kkasravi/edison/lesson4.md

 2. Bring up a terminal window and type in the command above substituting LOGIN with your name
    * example `ssh -l freddie proxya.yoics.net -p 34141`

+## Install the lifx command
+1. Install the lifx command using npm
+   * npm install lifx

 ## Create a simple script that runs javascript
 1. Create a subdirectory called lesson4
    * `mkdir lesson4`